 • How often do you catch up with others trying similar things and where do you catch up?
 Do you have dedicated communities in your city?

 We have a really strong mobile community in Adelaide and indeed in Australia.
-We were the founding industry partners in the Mega program and we started and help run MoMo (Mobile Monday) in Adelaide with the AIMIA state chapter.
+We were the founding industry partners in the Mega program and we started and helped run MoMo (Mobile Monday) in Adelaide with the AIMIA state chapter.
 We often catch up at MoMo or other industry events run by AIMA SA.

 I think being an entrepreneur is great and I wouldn't swap it for anything.
-I do think though that you need a really tough skin and in Australia our entrepreneurs are highly undervalued.
+I do think though that you need a really tough skin and in Australia, our entrepreneurs are highly undervalued.
 I am very proud of what myself and my team have achieved and I have many friends who I am also very proud of who are doing the same thing.
 The major problem is nobody really wants to support you until you are a going concern, so it is your job as an entrepreneur to convince as many people as you can that you are going to make it.
-Of course many don't or at least don't at their first, second or third attempts.
+Of course, many don't or at least don't at their first, second or third attempts.
 This is where we in Australia are really cruel to our entrepreneurs, we knock them on the way up and if they fail we write them off.
 If they do finally make it we stab them in the back and tell them they are getting too big for their boots.
 Money for a start-up is very hard to come by in Australia.
 That is why a lot of our talent heads off to Silicon Valley.
 But hey it's not all doom and gloom, this environment here makes the challenge even more enticing and I assume the victory even sweeter.
 Only time will tell.

 • What do you think of the digital revolution that is breaking the conventional business model for media houses & music companies?